wpilibsuite/frc-docs/source/docs/software/sensors/accelerometers-software.rst

             prevYAccel = yAccel;
         }

-Most accelerometers legal for FRC use are quite noisy, and it is often a good idea to combine them with the :code:`LinearFilter` class (`Java <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/filters/LinearDigitalFilter.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/filters/LinearDigitalFilter.html>`__) to reduce the noise:
+Most accelerometers legal for FRC use are quite noisy, and it is often a good idea to combine them with the :code:`LinearFilter` class (`Java <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/filters/LinearDigitalFilter.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/filters/LinearDigitalFilter.html>`__) to reduce the noise (Note: Link will be updated with correct documentation closer to kickoff when the docs website is updated):

 .. tabs::